This post may contain affiliate sales links. Please see my full disclosure policy for details

-- 6 tablespoons Danish Creamery European salted butter, cold
+- 6 tablespoons (84g) Danish Creamery European salted butter, cold

-- Press the dough into a ball, flatten into a disc, about 5 inches wide.
-Wrap in plastic wrap and refrigerate for a minimum of 30 minutes.
+- Turn the dough out onto the counter.
+Press it into a ball, then flatten it into a disc about 5 inches wide.
+Wrap it in plastic wrap and refrigerate it for a minimum of 60 minutes.

 - Preheat the oven to 375°F.

-- For the filling: Rinse and dry the blueberries.
+- Rinse and dry the blueberries.
 In a large bowl, combine the blueberries with the flour and sugar and toss to coat the berries in the dry ingredients.

 - Zest the lemon and then squeeze the juice over the berries and mix together until well combined.
 Let the mixture set for at least 10 minutes.

-- For the topping: Dice the butter into small pieces and combine with the flour, sugar and cinnamon.
+- Dice the butter into small pieces and combine with the flour, sugar, and cinnamon.
 Use a pastry cutter or two forks and press the butter into the dry ingredients until it resembles a crumbly mixture and the butter is broken down into smaller pieces.

-- Next add the rolled oats and cut it into the flour mixture.
+- Next, add the rolled oats and cut them into the flour mixture.
 Once it’s roughly combined, use your hands to start pressing the mixture into larger pieces.

 - Pour your blueberry filling into the prepared crust and then sprinkle the crumble topping over the berries.